 Low light performance of the Sony a6000 is also impressive, with a range of 100-25600.
 You’ll get some ‘noise’ (basically specks of white) when really pushing up the ISO, but this is normal for most cameras at this price point.
 However, there’s always the pop-up flash to rely on, ensuring you won’t miss any of the action when light falls.

 As for recommended lenses to use with the Sony a6000, I’d advise you to start off with the 16-50mm power zoom lens which covers a useful focal range and isn’t too heavy or bulky.

 The high-end option

 As I mentioned before, I’m a big fan of mirrorless cameras.
-Keeping up pace with bulkier and older dSLRs, mirrorless cameras use the latest technology to produce high quality images in smaller bodies.
+Keeping up the pace with bulkier and older dSLRs, mirrorless cameras use the latest technology to produce high-quality images in smaller bodies.

 Type: Interchangeable Lens Mirrorless Camera